EU Licensed4.8/5

 Contraindications

-Contraindicated in sick sinus syndrome, sinoatrial or AV block (second or third degree), heart rate below 50 bpm, severe heart failure, severe renal impairment, and severe hepatic impairment.
+Contraindicated in sick sinus syndrome, sinoatrial or atrioventricular block (second or third degree), bradycardia (resting heart rate below 50 bpm), heart failure (NYHA class II to IV), severe renal impairment (GFR below 30 mL/min), severe hepatic impairment, and known hypersensitivity to moxonidine or any excipient.

 Frequently Asked Questions

-Why is moxonidine usually added to other blood pressure medications?
+How is moxonidine different from other blood pressure tablets?

 Medically Reviewed